Program of Excellence

 Hometown: Cavan, ON

-Jen Collins returns for her second consecutive season with Team BC as the squad's equipment manager.
+Jen Collins returns for her third consecutive season with the Women's U18 program as equipment manager.

-Currently, she is pursuing a Bachelor of Arts degree in Criminal Justice with a Kinesiology minor at the University of the Fraser Valley.
-She currently works as a Court Liaison Officer for Chilliwack RCMP Support Services.
+Collins is pursuing a Bachelor of Arts degree in Criminal Justice with a Kinesiology minor at the University of the Fraser Valley and works as a Court Liaison Officer for Chilliwack RCMP Support Services.

 BC Athlete Assistance Program & CSCP Targeted Athlete